jporeilly/IIoT-Core--Demo/02--Foundry/deploy_foundry-2.3.md

 ``untar Foundry-2.3 directory:``
 ```
-cd /data
-tar -C ~/Foundry-2.3 -xzvf  /data/Packages/Foundry-Control-Plane-2.3.0.tgz
+tar -C ~/Foundry-2.3 -xzvf  ~/Packages/Foundry-Control-Plane-2.3.0.tgz
 ```

-Foundry's Control plane expects that the Kubernetes cluster is running with, Istio, cert-manager and has a default StorageClass defined
+Foundry's Control plane expects that the Kubernetes cluster is running with, Istio, cert-manager and has a default StorageClass defined.

 ```
-cd ~/Foundry-2.3
+cd Foundry-2.3
 ./bin/install-cluster-services.sh -I -r iiot-core.skytap.example:5000 -u admin -p password -D true 2>&1 | tee -a ~/Foundry-2.3/Logs/install-cluster-services-2.3.log
 ```
+Note: If you have a permission denied while trying to connect to docker daemon then execute: ``sudo chmod 666 /var/run/docker.sock``

 ---